 Step 5: Adjust Accounting Records

-Make the necessary journal entries to update your cash book, ensuring it reflects the actual bank transactions.
+Make journal entries to update your cash book accurately.

 Step 6: Prepare the Bank Reconciliation Statement

-Create a formal bank reconciliation statement showing the adjusted balances and reconciling items.
-This document is essential for financial transparency and recordkeeping.
+Create a formal bank reconciliation statement showing adjusted balances and reconciling items.

 Example 1: Reconciling Outstanding Checks